 Put a few drops of food coloring into the tank at the back of your toilet and let it sit for 10 minutes.
 If color shows up in the bowl, you have a leak.
 Make sure to flush after to avoid staining, and consider replacing your old toilet flapper if it is torn or worn.

-People can take these steps at any time of year, so please feel free to check out these tips and more at http://www.epa.gov/watersense/fixaleak
+People can take these steps at any time of year for the #FixALeak campaign.
+I did this week so watch out for my tweet.
+Finally, so please feel free to check out these tips and more at http://www.epa.gov/watersense/fixaleak